Gateshead • England

 Authors

-A collaborative place-based story from Gateshead Riverside Park, crafted in place during the Memory Studies Association 7th Annual Conference, on Monday, 03 July 2023, between 14:00 and 16:00 BST, by Dina Abdelsalam, Molly Anderson, Niki Black, Lotte Dijkstra, Gianluca Fantoni, Kristina Gedgaudaite, Karma Kong, Eva Kwakman, C. Christina Lam, Javier Lizarzaburu, Agnes Malmgren, Timothy Martin, Ana María Rabe, Esther Schoorel, Jeanne-Ange Wagne, Chu Xu, Sharona Zilbershtein, Maria Zirra and the more-than-human beings and vibrant matterings present.
+A collaborative place-based story from Gateshead Riverside Park, transcribed here as crafted and captured in place during the Memory Studies Association 7th Annual Conference, on Monday 03 July 2023, between 14:00 and 16:00 BST, by Dina Abdelsalam, Molly Anderson, Niki Black, Lotte Dijkstra, Gianluca Fantoni, Kristina Gedgaudaite, Karma Kong, Eva Kwakman, C. Christina Lam, Javier Lizarzaburu, Agnes Malmgren, Timothy Martin, Ana María Rabe, Esther Schoorel, Jeanne-Ange Wagne, Chu Xu, Sharona Zilbershtein, Maria Zirra and the more-than-human beings and vibrant matterings present.

 |